chaturay/serverless-artillery/README.md

 ## Use

 ```
 slsart deploy   // and then
-slsart run  -s /path/to/your/test-script.yml   // repeat as desired, before
+slsart run      // repeat as desired, before
 slsart cleanup
 ```